Crossraguel Abbey: History

-c.
-1510, directed by David Kennedy, 1st Earl of Cassillis, with encouragement from James IV, monks at Crossraguel developed production of salt by the boiling sea water in pans, and the grinding of charcoal for gunpowder.
+Around 1510, directed by David Kennedy, 1st Earl of Cassillis, with encouragement from James IV, monks at Crossraguel developed production of salt by the boiling sea water in pans, and the grinding of charcoal for gunpowder.

 In 1570, the Kennedy family, Earls of Cassillis famously obtained the lands of Crossraguel Abbey through the torturing by Gilbert Kennedy, 4th Earl of Cassillis of Allan Stewart, the commendator at his castle of Dunure.
-A feud followed including a number of families and lasted until at least 1611.
+A feud followed involving a number of families and lasting until at least 1611.
 The Reformation (c.
-1560) led to the destruction of many abbeys but Crossraguel was not badly damaged; nonetheless, monastic life here ceased before the end of the 16th century.
+1560) led to the destruction of many abbeys but Crossraguel was not badly damaged; nonetheless, monastic life here ceased when the last monk died in 1601.

 James VI intended to rebuild the abbey or abbot's house in 1603 for the use of his son, Prince Henry.
 In December 1612 James VI granted the former abbey to Peter Hewat, minister at St Giles Cathedral in Edinburgh who owned it until his death in 1645.

 Present day

-The Visit Scotland web site describes the property as follows.
-"Although a ruin, the Crossraguel Abbey is still complete with the original monks’ church, their cloister and even their dovecot (pigeon tower).
+Since the Reformation, some of the stone has been removed for local construction, but the abbey ruins remain among the most complete of any medieval religious house to survive in Scotland.
+The site is maintained by Historic Environment Scotland as a scheduled monument and is open to the public with an entrance charge.
+The VisitScotland website describes the property as follows: "Although a ruin, the Crossraguel Abbey is still complete with the original monks’ church, their cloister and even their dovecot (pigeon tower).
 Fine architectural details from the 15th century can still be seen within the ruins with the chapter house still standing complete with benches for the monks and an arched seat for the abbot."
-Another site adds that "visitors can wander around the 15th century choir building, with its ornate carvings, the tower house and gatehouse ...
-There are stairs to the top of the gatehouse".
+Visitors are also able to climb the stairs to the top of the gatehouse tower.